kcjengr/qtpyvcp/docs/source/tutorials/basic_vcp_02.rst

 Now we want to change the tab widgets to be more touch screen friendly.
-To set the size of tabs in a `Tab Widget` add the following into the `tabWidget styleSheet`. ``QTabBar::tab { height: 50px; width: 100px; }``.
-This will set the size of the tabs larger and easier to press with your finger.
+To set the size of tabs in a `Tab Widget` add the following into the `QFrame styleSheet` that has the Tab Widgets in it.
+``QTabBar::tab { height: 50px; width: 100px; }``.
+This will set the size of the
+tabs larger and easier to press with your finger.
 Also change the location of the tabs to the `South` position so you can see the tab as you change from tab to tab.

 .. image:: images/vcp1-designer-07.png
    :align: center